-Switzerland is a member of the Neutral Nations Supervisory Commission (NNSC), an institutional military presence posted on the border between North and South Korea to monitor compliance with the 1953 ceasefire agreement.
+Switzerland is a member of the Neutral Nations Supervisory Commission (NNSC), established after the 1953 ceasefire agreement.
+This institutional military presence, deployed on the border between the two Koreas, is responsible for monitoring the ceasefire.

 The Swiss Arts Council Pro Helvetia, Swiss Films and Presence Switzerland promote cultural exchange alongside various private initiatives.
 The Swiss Fund Korea seeks to strengthen Switzerland’s image in the South Korea.
 The Swiss embassy in Seoul also helps to promote Switzerland's cultural presence in the Republic, through regular participation in the ‘Tage der deutschen Sprache’ and the ‘Fête de la Francophonie’.